SatCloP/pyrtlib/docs/source/index.rst

             :color: primary
             :expand:

-            To the Community examples page
+            To the Community example page

 .. pyrtlib is a python tool that provides a set of calsses and methods for simulating ........